mparker520/playlytics/README.md

 My name is Melissa Parker, and I am a recent **Software Engineering graduate** from Western Governors University (Oct 2025).

-After a decade in administrative and operational roles, I am transitioning into software engineering, bringing strong organizational, technical, and people skills into my technical work.
-Through my degree program, I gained hands‑on experience with Java, Spring Boot, Angular, TypeScript, and PostgreSQL, applying these technologies to build full‑stack applications.
+After a decade in administrative and operational roles, I am transitioning into software engineering, bringing strong organizational, technical, and people skills into my projects.
+Through my degree program, I gained hands‑on experience with Java, Spring Boot, Angular, TypeScript, and PostgreSQL, applying these technologies to a build full‑stack application.

 My capstone project, PlayLytics, was inspired by my passion for board games — I currently own about 80 titles in my collection!
 This project reflects both my technical growth and my enthusiasm for creating tools that bring people together.